Skip to main content

 • Link to the preview image

-• Video subtitles (including display time information)
+• Video subtitles (including timestamp information)

 • List of tags

-• Author's name, profile link, and avatar
+• Author's name, link to profile and avatar

 • Comment text and publication time